RobbSadler/Sqlocity.NET/README.md

 - Automatically handles all database connection opening, closing, and disposing of unneeded resources
 - Can map results back to strongly typed objects, dynamic objects, DataSets or DataTables
 - Can generate SQL insert statements given a strongly typed object, anonymous object, or dynamic object
+- (in progress) Can generate SQL update statements given a strongly typed object, anonymous object, or dynamic object
 - Is backed by over 500 tests (still being worked out in ported version)

 ###Usage###